ooyala/ecology/README.md

   "uses": [ "ecologies/logging.ecology", "ecologies/monitoring.ecology" ]
 }

-For now, fields are overridden at the top level.
-So you can't split the top-level "logging" field between two different Ecology files.
-Each top-level field should occur in only one Ecology file, or it will be overridden completely by the "latest" value -- the top-level Ecology overrides the Ecologies that it uses, and so on down the hierarchy.
+Each field will be overridden by the "latest" value -- the top-level Ecology overrides the Ecologies that it uses, and so on.
 If multiple Ecologies are used, the earlier Ecologies in the list override the later Ecologies.

 This can be used to set up Ecology "modules" for common functionality, or to override certain settings in certain environments from a common